 The police have too many suspects and too many soft alibis.
-Leah needs to prove to the sexy new chief of police that she didn't have anything to do with Isabel's death.
+Leah needs to prove to the sexy new chief of police that she had nothing to do with Isabel’s death.

 Leah loves a good mystery.
 Can she find the killer before the police arrest her for murder?

 “So you found the victim about seven fifty?” asked the baby-faced young cop about twenty minutes later.

 Why was everyone so young?
 The name on his badge read Keith Cisneros.
 I have always been a little nervous around police officers.
 I’m not sure why.
 Other than the occasional speeding ticket, I don’t break any laws.
 Maybe it’s the uniform or just the authority figure mystique.
 However, I couldn’t be nervous around Keith.
 First, he was just too young.
 Second, I didn’t have any nerves left.
 I was too wet, too cold, and too miserable.
 And third, I knew Keith.
 Not well, but well enough to not find him intimidating.
 He had been the star quarterback on the local high school football team a few years back.
 His girlfriend at the time had come into my shop quite often, and wherever Susan went, Keith was not far behind.
 I don’t know what happened to Susan.
 I haven’t seen her since she went away to college, but Keith had stayed in Reed Hill.
 He had attended community college and then did whatever it was one did to become a police officer.